 Traditional banks apply markups of 1-7% above market exchange rates, often resulting in larger costs than base wire fees.
 Currency conversion timing during multi-day processing creates additional cost uncertainty when rates fluctuate.

-A 3% markup on $100,000 international transfer adds $3,000 beyond wire fees, substantially impacting total transaction costs.
+A 3% markup on US$100,000 international transfer adds US$3,000 beyond wire fees, substantially impacting total transaction costs.

 Can businesses negotiate wire transfer fees?